 - Architecture: Remains of the church, cloister and monastic buildings.

-- Access: Access is possible and supervised for the preservation of the ruins.
+- Access: Access is possible and regulated for the preservation of the ruins.

 Conclusion

-Finistère is a department rich in history and fascinating abandoned sites for urbex enthusiasts.
-From the Beauséjour Sanatorium to the old Landévennec Abbey, via the Plouhinec munitions factory and the Kermenguy manor, each place offers a unique adventure.
-By respecting the safety rules and the properties, you can experience memorable explorations and discover the hidden treasures of this department.
+Finistère is a department rich in history and fascinating abandoned sites for urban explorers.
+From the Beauséjour Sanatorium to the former Landévennec Abbey, passing by the Plouhinec munitions factory and the Kermenguy Manor, each location offers a unique adventure.
+By respecting safety rules and property rights, you can enjoy memorable explorations and discover the hidden treasures of this department.
 Happy exploring!